-By 1960, the state's African American population primarily lived in three counties: Clark (in which 8.66 percent of the total county population was Black), Mineral (in which 6.62 percent of the total county population was Black), and Washoe (in which 1.92 percent of the total county population was Black) (Table 17, Figure 29).
+By 1960, the state's African American population primarily lived in three counties: Clark (in which 8.66 percent of the total county population was Black), Mineral (in which 6.62 percent of the total county population was Black) (Table 17, Figure 29).
 As Rusco observes, the concentration of African American populations was closely tied to activism.
 "NAACP branches were organized only in the three counties with significant black populations.
 The 1950 census of population, for example, reported that 91.6 percent of the state's black population lived in Clark, Washoe, and Mineral Counties.
 The concentration of the black population in these three counties has continued to this date" (Rusco 2019:73).
 For this reason, the activism and advocacy discussed in this section occurred primarily in these three counties.
 Although activism likely occurred elsewhere in the state, the limited population of African Americans would have made protests or other direct action less effective and therefore less likely to succeed in creating measurable change.
 While additional primary source research may reveal civil rights activism in other areas of the state, the secondary sources consulted for this context dealt foremost with activism in these three counties.